splunk/observability-workshop/docs/smartagent/index.md

 In order to simplify the workshop modules, a pre-configure VM is provided either via [Multipass](https://multipass.run){: target=_blank} or a AWS/EC2 instance.

-The instance is pre-configured with all the software required to install the Smart Agent in Kubernetes, deploy a NGNIX ReplicaSet[^1] and finally deploy a microservices application which has been instrumented to send Traces and Spans using Jaeger[^2].
+The instance is pre-configured with all the software required to install the Smart Agent in Kubernetes, deploy a NGINX ReplicaSet[^1] and finally deploy a microservices application which has been instrumented to send Traces and Spans using Jaeger[^2].

 The workshop also introduces you to dashboarding, editing and creating charts, creating detectors to fire alerts, Monitoring as Code[^3] and the SignalFx Service Bureau[^3]